electron-userland/electron-builder/configuration/squirrel-windows.md

 To use Squirrel.Windows please install `electron-builder-squirrel-windows` dependency.
 To build for Squirrel.Windows on macOS, please install `mono` (`brew install mono`).

+Your app must be able to handle Squirrel.Windows startup events that occur during install and uninstall.
+See [electron-squirrel-startup](https://github.com/mongodb-js/electron-squirrel-startup).

 <!-- do not edit. start of generated block -->
 * <code id="SquirrelWindowsOptions-iconUrl">iconUrl</code> String - A URL to an ICO file to use as the application icon (displayed in Control Panel > Programs and Features).
 Defaults to the Electron icon.